 |-vendor CITRIX||Shut down only the Citrix vendor daemon.
 The License Manager daemon continues to run.|

 |-q||Do not prompt or print a header.
 Otherwise lmdown asks “Are you sure? [y/n]: .”|

 |-all||If multiple servers are specified, automatically shuts down all of them. -q is implied with -all.|

 The lmdown utility must be run on a license server.
 You can use -all to shut down all of the license servers on your network.

-If lmdown encounters more than one server (for example if -c specifies a directory with many *.lic files) and -all is not specified, the utility displays a choice of license servers to shut down.
+If lmdown encounters more than one server and -all is not specified, the utility displays a choice of license servers to shut down.
+For example, if -c specifies a directory with many *.lic files.
 You can shut down remote license servers by using -c and specifying the name of the license server.

 If you use the Task Manager to terminate the License Manager daemon (Citrix Licensing Service), stop the lmgrd process first, then stop the Citrix vendor daemon process.

 To stop and restart the Citrix vendor daemon only, use lmdown -c @localhost -vendor CITRIX, then use lmreread -c @localhost -vendor CITRIX to restart the vendor daemon.